An Extension of the Non-Inferior Set Estimation Algorithm for Many Objectives: Recursivity of the NISE algorithm and its associated properties

 \end{theorem}

-Supported by these deduced properties of the weighted method, it is possible to see that, for any two efficient solutions with their associated weight vectors taken as parent vectors, it is possible to see that the weight vector that solves Equation \ref{eq:moo:nise_w_estim} represents a convex combination of the parent weight vectors (Theorem \ref{theo:moo:weight_2Drecur}), and the solution found by this new weight vector remains between the two parent solutions (Theorem \ref{theo:moo:weight_2Dlocal}).
-These properties create a convergent procedure for the NISE algorithm, keeping this method stable for two dimensions.
-However, when the number of dimensions is superior to two, those properties are no more preserved, as demonstrated in the next section.
+Supported by these properties of the weighted sum method, for any two efficient solutions with their associated weighting vectors, the weighting vector that solves (\ref{eq:moo:nise_w_estim}) is a convex combination of the previous weighting vectors (Theorem \ref{theo:moo:weight_2Drecur}), and the solution found for this new weighting vector remains between the two previous solutions (Theorem \ref{theo:moo:weight_2Dlocal}).
+These properties lead to a convergent procedure for the NISE algorithm in two dimensions.
+However, when the number of objective functions is superior to two, those properties are not necessarily preserved, as demonstrated in Appendix \ref{appendix:nise_nonrecursivity}.